 If you’re looking to print a test page in black and white, then there are several excellent resources to help you.

-Keith Cooper at Northlight Images has several images, including the one on the right.
+Keith Cooper at Northlight Images has several monochrome printer test pages, including the one on the right.

-Norman Koren also has a number of excellent black and white test charts, such as this one.
+Norman Koren also has a number of excellent black-and-white printer test charts, such as this one.